-- Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC)
+- Baccalaureate nursing degree (BSN) from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC)

-- A minimum GPA of 3.0 (4.0 scale) in all graduate level course work
+- A minimum cumulative GPA of 3.0 (4.0 scale) for all coursework leading to a baccalaureate degree.

 - Personal Statement/Essay (maximum of 500 words)

 - Professional letters of reference (3).
 Family members, friends, ministers, are not considered a professional reference